 Safety.
 Our assets are subject to the requirements of the federal Occupational Safety and Health Act ("OSHA") and comparable state statutes, which, among other things, require us to organize and disclose information about the hazardous materials used in our operations.
 Certain parts of this information must be reported to employees, state and local governmental authorities and local citizens upon request.
-At qualifying facilities, we are subject to OSHA

-Process Safety Management regulations that are designed to prevent or minimize the consequences of catastrophic releases of toxic, reactive, flammable or explosive chemicals.
+We are subject to OSHA process safety management regulations and EPA risk management plan rules that are designed to identify and establish procedures to prevent or minimize the consequences of catastrophic releases of toxic, reactive, flammable or explosive chemicals.
 Compliance with these laws is not expected to have a material adverse effect on our business, financial position, results of operations or cash flows.

 The Pipeline Safety, Regulatory Certainty and Job Creation Act of 2011 increased penalties for safety violations, established additional safety requirements for newly-constructed pipelines and required studies of certain safety issues that could result in the adoption of new regulatory requirements for existing pipelines.
-PHMSA has also published notices and advanced notices of proposed rulemaking to solicit comments on the need for changes to its safety regulations, including whether to revise the integrity management requirements, and finalized revisions to its hazardous liquid pipeline regulations in January 2017.
+PHMSA has also published notices and advanced notices of proposed rulemaking to solicit comments on the need for changes to its safety regulations, including whether to revise the integrity management requirements, and finalized revisions to its hazardous liquid pipeline regulations in early 2019.
 Compliance with such legislative and regulatory changes could increase our regulatory compliance costs and have a material adverse effect on our results of operations.

 Security.
-Our assets can be subject to physical security regulations depending on the nature of the facility.
-Our assets can be regulated by the Department of Transportation, the EPA, the United States Coast Guard and the Department of Homeland Security ("DHS").
+Our assets can be subject to both physical and cyber security regulations depending on the nature of the facility.
+Some of our assets are regulated by the Department of Transportation, the EPA, the United States Coast Guard and the Department of Homeland Security ("DHS").
 Compliance with these regulations is achieved by creating physical security plans, minimal physical security standards, marine terminal security drills and annual security audits of both marine and DHS regulated facilities.
 Compliance with these laws is not expected to have a material adverse effect on our business, financial position, results of operations or cash flows.